 |Pipes leading to the mains control will belong to the water board and will be their responsibility.
 If you are on a water meter, pipes between your property and the mains may be your responsibility.|

 How to find a good plumber

 One of the best ways to source any tradesman is by word of mouth.
 Ask family, friends or neighbours for recommendations.
 Your local Trading Standards department may also have a list of approved tradesman and many companies will offer testimonials from satisfied customers, and some even place these on their website.

-you must ensure that they are Gas Safe (formerly Corgi) registered.
+|You can check a plumber’s qualifications and, should you need a plumber to undertake gas work, you must ensure that they are Corgi registered.
 Your plumber must have public liability insurance and you can ask to see a copy of their insurance certificate if you are in any doubt.|

 Plumbing disasters can prove distressing and costly.
 A comprehensive Home Insurance policy with accidental damage cover will replace items damaged by plumbing disasters, such as carpets